 We currently rely on trademark and other intellectual property rights to establish and protect the brand names and logos we own or license on the products we distribute.
 Third parties have in the past infringed, and may in the future infringe, on these trademarks and our other intellectual property rights.
 Our ability to maintain and further build brand recognition is dependent on the continued use of these trademarks, service marks and other proprietary intellectual property, including the names and logos we own or license.
 Despite our attempts to ensure these intellectual property rights are protected, third parties may take actions that could materially and adversely affect our rights or the value of this intellectual property.
-Any litigation concerning our intellectual property rights or the intellectual property rights of our suppliers, whether successful or unsuccessful, could result in substantial costs to us and diversions of our resources.
-Expenses related to protecting our intellectual property rights or the inte
+Any litigation concerning our intellectual property rights of our suppliers, whether successful or unsuccessful, could result in substantial costs to us and diversions of our resources.
+Expenses related to protecting our intellectual property rights or the intellectual property rights or the intellectual property rights or one unsuccess, results of operations and financial condition, and may prevent the brands we own or license, or are owned or licensed by our suppliers, will not be challenged in the future, invalidated or circumvented or that the rights granted thereunder or under licensing agreements will provide us or our suppliers competitive advantages.
+We are dependent on the validity, integrity and intellectual property of our suppliers and their efforts to appropriately register, maintain and enforce intellectual property in all jurisdictions in which their products are sold.